ikjordan/picozx81/README.md

 | [Generic 3.2" LCD](http://www.lcdwiki.com/3.2inch_SPI_Module_ILI9341_SKU:MSP3218) | ILI9341 |False | False | False | True |

 ## Rotating the display on the Waveshare Pico-ResTouch-LCD-2.8
-By default the display for the Waveshare Pico-ResTouch-LCD-2.8 is configured so that the usb connection and SD Card is at the bottom of the display.
-To rotate the display, so that usb connection and SD Card is at the top, set `LCDRotate = False` in the default section of the config file
+By default the display for the Waveshare Pico-ResTouch-LCD-2.8 is configured rotated, so that the usb connection and SD Card is at the bottom of the display.
+To undo the rotation, so that usb connection and SD Card is at the top, set `LCDRotate = False` in the default section of the config file

 # Extra Information
 + The intention of the emulator is to provide an authentic '80s feel.
 There have been amazing ZX81 developments in recent years, such as ([Chroma 81](http://www.fruitcake.plus.com/Sinclair/ZX81/Chroma/ChromaInterface.htm), [ZXpand+](https://www.rwapsoftware.co.uk/zx812.html) etc).
 These are not supported.
 Instead it emulates the hardware that was advertised in the early '80s i.e. QS UDG, Sound, joystick, hi-res mono graphics.
 However, basic support to load and save memory blocks, using a syntax similar to ZXpand is implemented
 + The ["Big Bang"](https://www.sinclairzxworld.com/viewtopic.php?t=2986) ROM is supported, as this accelerates BASIC execution, and runs on the original ZX81 hardware